jma02/init.lua/README.md

 Install [vim-plug](https://github.com/junegunn/vim-plug), run :PlugInstall in nvim.
 With pip, run `pip install nvim`.
 Using Mason, install clangd, python, (or remove references to these LSPs)

+For LaTeX support, use your OS's package manager to install `latexmk`, and `texshop`.
+There is a comment in `init.vim` indicating what lines to delete or modify such that your OS's native PDF viewer is loaded / a custom PDF viewer is chosen.